itisyb/wisprarch/docs/configuration.md

 # api_key = "sk-your-api-key-here"
 ```

-ChezWizper will create a default configuration file on first run if none exists.
+Audetic will create a default configuration file on first run if none exists.

 ## Complete Configuration Example